Course fees (figures quoted are for 2016 entry)

 About your course

 Become a network security expert on this Masters course at Liverpool John Moores University.
-You will have the opportunity to carry out an extensive research project in an applications domain and access to specialist postgraduate labs
+You will have the opportunity to carry out an extensive research project and gain crucial technical skills at a professional level.

 - Delivered by academics active in research

-- Opportunity to carry out research project in an area of your choice
+- Opportunity to carry out a research project in an area of your choice

 - £6 million state-of-the-art laboratories and teaching facilities